amisapta15/Project_Chimera_ML/FHN_Oscilator/README.md

 Fig 2a depicts Incoherent state for FHN Oscilators for φ = pi/2 + 0.35, Data File: Fig_2a.dat

+Different realizations of Fig 2a is taken from different time steps, initial conditions and φ values for training and testing ML algorithms

 Fig 2b depicts Chimera state for FHN Oscilators for φ = pi/2 - 0.1, Data File: Fig_2b.dat

+Different realizations of Fig 2a is taken from different time steps initial conditions, and φ values for training and testing ML algorithms

 Fig 2c depicts Chimera state for FHN Oscilators for φ = pi/2 - 0.15, Data File: Fig_2c.dat

+Different realizations of Fig 2a is taken from different time steps, initial conditions, and φ values for training and testing ML algorithms

 Fig 2d depicts Coherent state for FHN Oscilators for φ = pi/2 - 0.35, Data File: Fig_2d.dat

+Different realizations of Fig 2a is taken from different time steps and initial conditions for training and testing ML algorithms